acad2/pride/docs/mpre/base.md

 	Adds reaction framework on top of a Base object.
 	Reactions are event triggered chains of method calls

-	This class is a recent addition and may not be completely final in it's api and/or implementation.
+	This class is a recent addition and is not final in it's api or implementation.
-	TODO: add transparent remote reaction support!

 Default values for newly created instances:

-- deleted                  False
+- deleted                  : False
-- verbosity
+- verbosity                :
-- memory_size              4096
+- memory_size              : 4096
-- memory_mode              -1
+- memory_mode              : -1
-- update_flag              False

 This object defines the following non-private methods: